7 Tips To Choose Your Battles and Fight For What Matters

 Why is it important to choose your battles?

-The point of choosing your battles is to be strategic in how you spend this limited resource called time.
-What matters to you?
+The point of choosing your battles is to be protective of how you spend your time, which is a limited resource.
+What are the things that matter to you?
 What are your most important goals?
-Who are the people most important to you?
-Fighting every battle means having no time for the things that matter.
-By choosing what battle you want to fight, you are already winning the big game called life.
+Who are the most important people to you?

 7 Tips To Choose Your Battles (and Win Them)

-1) Evaluate the problem
+1) Evaluate the conflict

 3. Can my time be better spent elsewhere?
+(Is there an opportunity cost to your time?)

 2) Do a cost-benefit analysis

-When faced with a problem, doing a cost-benefit analysis will help you decide if the battle is worth fighting.
+In the investment world, cost-benefit analysis is a systematic approach to determine the costs and benefits of a business investment and decide if it is sound.
+When faced with a conflict, do a cost-benefit analysis to help you decide if the battle is worth fighting.
 Ask yourself:

-A few years ago, I signed a contract with a company to produce a product.
-After pushing away all my projects and dedicating a good half of my year to work on this, I successfully delivered the product and it received great reviews from customers.
-However, even though this company was supposed to market the product, they stopped supporting it after a while without informing me.
+However, while this company was supposed to market the product, they stopped supporting it after a while without informing me.
 When I followed up on this matter — multiple times — they promised to do something but nothing was ever done.
-The contractual clauses relinquished my selling rights (we had a profit-sharing arrangement), and given that they were supposed to market the product but backed out of the arrangement, it put me in a losing deal because I had invested all my time into creating a high-quality product that I can’t even sell myself.
+The contractual clauses relinquished my selling rights (we had a profit-sharing arrangement), and since they were supposed to market the product but backed out of the arrangement, it put me in a losing deal because I had invested my time into creating a high-quality product that I couldn’t sell myself.

-While I was quite peeved initially, especially when the company went dark in my attempts to follow up, I decided not to pursue the matter.
+While I was peeved initially, especially when the company went dark in my attempts to follow up, I decided not to pursue the matter.

 The reason is that even though the company is clearly at fault, there was little for me to gain in pursuing this further.
 Firstly, the company had already gone dark on me, which meant that any further attempts to pursue the matter would be difficult.
 Secondly, I didn’t want to burn bridges (or whatever was left) by going down the scorched-earth path.
 Thirdly, even if I had my way and the company reinstated marketing support, it would have increased my revenue by five percent at most.
 For me, it was easier to achieve this goal by launching a new product (that I would have full rights to), rather than trying to force a response out of this company.